Asasirekha/TruthGuard_app/README.md

 # TruthGuard Agent - Autonomous AI Fact-Checker

-An advanced AI agent that autonomously fact-checks claims by searching the web, analyzing evidence, and providing verdicts.
+An advanced AI agit add .gitignoregent that autonomously fact-checks claims by searching the web, analyzing evidence, and providing verdicts.

 ## Features